kerfuffley/strategitica/README.md

 **Note:** As shown above, this only works for hh:mm format.
 For example, a tag for an hour should end with [strategitica|duration|01:00], not [strategitica|duration|1:00].
 Something like [strategitica|duration|01:00:00] is also not supported.

-**Another Note:** If a task has more than one duration tag, Strategitica won't recognize that the task has a duration.
-Use only one duration tag on a task.
+**Another Note:** If a task has more than one duration tag, Strategitica won't recognize that the task has a duration **unless all of that task's duration tags are for the same duration**.

 ### Task Time of Day ###